Neo4jSolutions/graphconnect2022sankey2/exercises/exercise6/exercise6.md

 5. Add a `.env` file to the `graphql_api` folder.

-Use this is as the content for your .env file.
+Use the following for your .env file if you have set up the **local Neo4j** database.

 ```
 NEO4J_USER=neo4j